0oSaraho0/pp5-ecommerce/README.md

 (if not logged in) Sign in => to sign in page
 (if not logged in) Register => to Registration page

-Products page
+### Products page
 Picture => Product detail page
 Sort Box - All items in the sort box were tested and sort items accordingly

-Product Details page
+### Product Details page
 Keep Shopping => goes back to the products page
-Add to bag => correctly adds the item to the users back, this shows a success toast with the bag contents and the bag total cost shows up in under shopping bag icon.
+Add to bag => correctly adds the item to the users bag this shows a success toast with the bag contents and the bag total cost shows up in under shopping bag icon.
 The user can either click the cross on the toast to get rit of it or they can go to the checkout by clicking the go to secure checkout button.
 This works correctly

+I tested adding the same item twice to the shoppig bag and an error message correctly appears advising the user they cant do that.

-Bag Icon
+### Bag Icon
 The shopping bag icon takes the user to the shopping bag.

-Shopping Bag
+### Shopping Bag
 The red remove button correctly deletes the item from the shopping bag and the correct toast appears confirm this has been successful.

 The Keep Shopping button correctly takes the user back to the products page

 The Secure checkout button correctly takes the user to the checkout form.

-Checkout
+### Checkout

-I check the checkout form for positive and negative tests
+I checked the checkout form for positive and negative tests

-I left each box blank and the form flagged an error when these were not filled in correctly the email box flagged an error when an incorrect email address was input.
-I tried it with just letters and with only and @ and with only a .com.
+I left each box blank and the form flagged an error when these were not filled in correctly.
+The email box flagged an error when an incorrect email address was input.
+I tried it with just letters and with only an @, and with only a .com.
 These all showed errors as expected.

 I tested The save deliver button to profile button both ticked an unticked and it correcly saved the forms information when the box was ticked.
 I then logged in again to check that the informatin was in the form the next time and it was.